-- 1. The proxy intercepts client requests to origin servers via a switch or router.
-See Transparent interception strategies, page 49. - 2.
-The Adaptive Redirection Module (ARM) intercepts incoming packets and redirects them to the proxy.
-(The ARM is always enabled.) - 3.
-The proxy receives and begins processing the intercepted client requests.
-If a request is a cache hit, the proxy serves the requested object.
-If a request is a miss, the proxy retrieves the object from the origin server and serves it to the client.
+- 1) The proxy intercepts client requests to origin servers via a switch or router.
+See Transparent interception strategies. - The Adaptive Redirection Module (ARM) intercepts incoming packets and redirects them to the proxy.
+(The ARM is always enabled.) - 3) The proxy receives and begins processing the intercepted client requests.
+The proxy retrieves the object from the origin server and serves it to the client.